grilix/luminustest/README.md

 # luminustest

-A simple Luminus test project running on docker/fig in osx.
+A simple Luminus test project with postgres and authentication support running on docker/fig in osx.

 ## Prerequisites